0xFustang/elastic-alerts-discord/README.md

 Note: The script will remove the `display_` prefix when sending the alert to Discord, so you will only have `count`, `event`, and `username`.

-2. In the action, select the index connector.
+2. In the action, select the index connector and name it _"alerts_index"_.
 Choose the action frequency _"For each alert"_ and insert the following document index configuration:

 ```json
 {